 IFRS 10 establishes a single control model that applies to all entities, including special purpose entities.
+The changes introduced by IFRS 10 will require management to exercise significant judgment to determine which entities are controlled and, therefore, are required to be consolidated by a parent.
+Examples of areas of significant judgment include evaluating de facto control, potential voting rights or whether a decision maker is acting as a principal or agent.
 IFRS 10 replaces the part of IAS 27 Consolidated and Separate Financial Statements related to consolidated financial statements and replaces SIC 12 Consolidation - Special Purpose Entities.

-The Company considers the impact of this standard on its financial statements.
+The amendment do not have any impact on the financial statements of the Company.